The final step to finishing your knitting is binding off your knitting project.

 You will now have one stitch on your right needle.

-STEP 3: Knit another stitch from your left needle.
-You will again have two stitches on your right needle.
+Now, knit another stitch from your left needle.
+You will, again, have two stitches on your right needle.

-Lift the back stitch over the front stitch and drop it off the needle.
-Knit another stitch.
+Repeat the process of lifting the back stitch over the front stitch and dropping it off the needle.
+Then, knit another stitch.

-STEP 4: With the last stitch on your needle, cut your yarn.
+Finally, with the last stitch on your needle, cut your yarn.
 Be sure to leave a 4" - 6” tail to weave in later.
 That's one way on how to finish your knitting.

 Draw the yarn tail through the last loop and pull it snug.
 This will keep your project from unraveling.